Notre Dame Fighting Irish women's basketball: Re-emergence and steady progress (2021–2023)

-Under Ivey’s stewardship, Notre Dame steadily regained national prominence.
+Under Ivey's stewardship, Notre Dame steadily regained national prominence.
 In 2021–22, the Irish advanced to the Sweet Sixteen before falling a close 66–63 to #1-seeded NC State.
 The 2022–23 season featured an ACC regular-season title and a 27–6 record, with another trip to the Sweet Sixteen—signaling the return of high-level competitiveness.
 The Irish lost to #2-seeded Maryland in the Sweet Sixteen, 76–59.

 Return to the summit: ACC title and national excellence (2023–present)

-In 2023–24, Notre Dame captured the ACC Tournament championship with a 55–51 victory over NC State, earning its sixth ACC title and the first under Ivey’s leadership.
+In 2023–24, Notre Dame captured the ACC Tournament championship with a 55–51 victory over NC State, earning its sixth ACC title and the first under Ivey's leadership.
 They were awarded a #2 seed in the NCAA tournament where they advanced to the Sweet Sixteen for a third consecutive year, before falling to #3-seeded Oregon State, 70–65.
 Freshman guard Hannah Hidalgo was named MVP, showcasing the emerging stars of the roster.

-The 2024–25 season represented perhaps the most compelling campaign in recent memory.
-The Irish began ranked sixth nationally and posted emphatic early victories—including 102–58 over Purdue and 74–61 at USC—rising to No. 1 briefly.
+During the 2024–25 season, the Irish ranked sixth nationally and posted early victories—including 102–58 over Purdue and 74–61 at USC—rising to No. 1 briefly.
 Despite an overtime defeat to NC State, Notre Dame completed a 28–6 (16–2 ACC) regular season, sharing the ACC regular-season title and finishing in the top 10 nationally.
 In the NCAA Tournament as a No. 3 seed in the Birmingham regional, the Irish advanced to the Sweet Sixteen after defeating Stephen F. Austin 106–54 and Michigan 76–55, before being eliminated by TCU 71–62.
-Sophomore star Hannah Hidalgo captured both ACC Player of the Year and Defensive Player of the Year, ranking among the nation’s best in scoring and steals.
+Sophomore star Hannah Hidalgo captured both ACC Player of the Year and Defensive Player of the Year, ranking among the nation's best in scoring and steals.

 Legacy and program impact

 Since the 1981–82 season, Notre Dame holds an overall record of 1,070–351 (.753), with 18 regular-season conference crowns, 12 conference tournament titles, 30 NCAA Tournament appearances, nine Final Fours, and two national championships.
-These achievements firmly establish Notre Dame as one of the enduring "blue bloods" of women’s college basketball.